cycfi/elements/docs/layout.md

 ## Limits

-Each element provides a `min` and `max` limits: a hint that determine its actual extent and how it will be placed in the view depending on available window space.
-The element's `limits` member function determines the minimum and maximum extents of an element:
+Each element provides information on how it wants to be sized by means of `min` and `max` limits: a hint that determine its actual extent and how it will be placed in the view depending on available window space.
+The element's `limits` member function determines the minimum and maximum extents of an
+element:

 ```c++
 view_limits limits(basic_context const& ctx) const;